RULE 3.5 ELECTRONIC FILING IN DISTRICT COURTS

-(2) All documents filed after the initiating pleadings in criminal and juvenile cases must be filed electronically except for documents filed by self-represented litigants and prisoners.
-After June 1, 2013, initiating pleadings must be filed electronically in civil, non-juvenile, cases.
+(2) All documents filed after the initiating pleadings in criminal and juvenile cases must be filed electronically.
+All documents in civil, non-juvenile, cases must be filed electronically.
 A party who files a complaint in a civil case must electronically serve notice of filing on the other parties or their attorneys.

-(1) Approved formats for documents filed electronically are WordPerfect (.wpd), Word (.doc or.docx), Tagged Image File (.tif), Portable Document File (.pdf) and ASCII (.txt).
+(1) Approved formats for documents filed electronically are WordPerfect (.wpd), Tagged Image File (.tif), Portable Document File (.pdf) and ASCII (.txt).

-(2) After reviewing an electronically filed document, the district court clerk must inform the filer, through an e-mail generated by the Odyssey® system, whether the document has been accepted or rejected.
+(2) After reviewing an electronically filed document, the district court clerk must inform the filer, through an e-mail generated by the Odyssey system, whether the document has been accepted or rejected.
 A notice of rejection must state all provisions of Appendix K or other statute, rule or case relied upon.

-(3) If a document submitted for electronic filing is rejected, the time for filing is tolled from the time of submission to the time the e-mail generated by the Odyssey® system notifying the filer of rejection is sent.
+(3) If a document submitted for electronic filing is rejected, the time for filing is tolled from the time of submission to the time the e-mail generated by the Odyssey system notifying the filer of rejection is sent.
 The document will be considered timely filed if resubmitted within three days after the notice of rejection.
-A party seeking to take advantage of this tolling provision must file and serve a separate document providing notice that the rejected document is being resubmitted under N.D.R.Ct.
-3.5(c)(3).

 (4) Any required filing fee must be paid by credit card or debit card at the time the document is filed.(d) Confidentiality.
 In documents prepared for filing with the court, information that would otherwise be included in the document but required by N.D.R.Ct.
 3.4 to be redacted in court documents must be separately filed in a reference sheet (confidential information form, see appendix) and may be included in those documents only by reference.
 Any document not complying with this order is subject to N.D.R.Ct.
 3.4(g).